 There's a hidden side to the historic Moulin Rouge cabaret in Paris.
 Sure, it's the birthplace of the famous high-kicking cancan dance but it's also a family business that employs 1,500 people and has been a magnet in the entertainment business for over one hundred years

-On the recent evening we attended the popular Féerie cabaret show we marvelled at the feathers, sequins, showgirls and show guys, and the history of the famous red mill, which opened its doors in 1889.
-If the walls could talk, these are 10 surprising facts you'd learn to inspire you to cancan your way to the Moulin Rouge on your next trip to Paris.
+On the evening last year we attended the popular Féerie cabaret show we marveled at the feathers, sequins, showgirls and showguys, and the history of the famous red mill, which opened its doors in 1889.
+If the walls could talk, these are ten surprising facts you'd learn to inspire you to cancan your way to the Moulin Rouge on your next trip to Paris.